CommanderOutpost/ppttext-extractor/README.md

 * Data Extraction: Easily convert presentation text into structured data for further processing.

+This api can be tested at this [site](ppttext-extractor.onrender.com) with a frontend.

 ## 4. Technical Details
 * Build: The api is built using node.js and python with the express framework on node.js.